Curry Thai Tofu over Coconut Pineapple Brown Rice

 - 3 garlic cloves, minced

-- 1 TBS curry paste (more or less to taste)
+- 1 tablespoon curry paste (more or less to taste)

 - handful of Thai basil leaves, slivered

 Bring the brown rice and broth (or water) to a boil and down to a simmer.
 Cover and cook for about 30 minutes.
 When the water has mostly cooked in, add in the coconut milk.
-Stir well and continue to cook for another 15 minutes.
+Stir well and continue to cook for another 20 minutes with the lid off.
 Take off heat and gently toss with fresh pineapple.

 Lightly spray a non-stick skillet with non-stick spray and add in the tofu.
 Flip with a thin spatula until most sides are browned.
-Take off heat and drizzle in 1 TBS soy sauce.
+Take off heat and drizzle in 1 tablespoon of aminos.
 Toss to coat and transfer to a plate.

-In a small bowl, whisk the curry, water, remaining soy and agave.
+In a small bowl, whisk the curry, water, remaining aminos and sweetener.
 Add the tofu back to the hot pan with the vegetables and coat with curry mixture.
 Allow all flavors to combine for about 2-3 minutes.
 Take off heat and toss in basil.
 Serve over coconut pineapple rice.